-I re-joined the Open University in August 2014 to lead the development of one of the new Level 1 science modules.
+I re-joined the Open University in August 2014 to lead the development of one of the new Level 1 science modules, S112.
+Outside my OU role I currently sit on the Institute for Apprenticeships Quality Assurance Committee.

-From 2010 till 2014, as Executive Director for Science and Education, I oversaw the development of the science, education and industry strategies for the Royal Society of Chemistry.
+From 2010 till 2014, I was Executive Director for Science and Education for the Royal Society of Chemistry, and oversaw the development of the science, education and industry strategies.
+I am proud to have initiated the development of the award winning site, LearnChemistry www.rsc.org/learn-chemistry.
 Between 2012 and 2014 I sat on the board of SusChem, the European Technology Platform for sustainable chemistry, holding responsibility for education.

 Before 2010, I spent a little over 30 years with the OU as a member of the Chemistry & Analytical Sciences Department, first as a lecturer, then senior lecturer and latterly as professor.
 From 2005 to 2008 I was Associate Dean in the Science Faculty for Course Production and from 2008-2010 was Head of the Chemistry & Analytical Sciences Department .